Cut & Paste: Reception

 Marty Petersen, for InfoWorld, wrote "We think it is simply mediocre, performing just adequately, and not nearly as good a buy as some other low-cost word processing programs."
 He called out the limited text formatting capabilities as a significant drawback, and concluded that Cut & Paste is "little more than a glorified typewriter".
-Reviewing the Atari 8-bit version for UK magazine Page 6 in 1986, John Davison concluded, "I find it difficult to raise any enthusiasm for this program.
+Arthur Leyenberger in August 1984 for ANALOG Computing wrote of the Atari 8-bit version, "The user interface is probably Cut & Paste's strongest feature. [...]
+I was able to start typing this review using the program as soon as I put the disk in the drive."
+But he found the software "just does not have enough features to make it a serious choice for anyone doing more than writing an occasional letter".
+BYTE said that Cut & Paste "is simple to use, but unfortunately it's much too limited to be of great value as a serious word processor", recommending it for children learning how to use a computer.
+Reviewing the Atari 8-bit version for Page 6 in 1986, John Davison concluded, "I find it difficult to raise any enthusiasm for this program.
 Its few good points are far outweighed by its many bad ones.
 In action, it seems closer to an electronic typewriter than a computerised word processor."
-BYTE said that Cut & Paste "is simple to use but unfortunately it's much too limited to be of great value as a serious word processor", recommending it for children learning how to use a computer.

-Arthur Leyenberger in an August 1984 review for ANALOG Computing wrote, "The user interface is probably Cut & Paste's strongest feature. [...]
-I was able to start typing this review using the program as soon as I put the disk in the drive."
-But he found the software "just does not have enough features to make it a serious choice for anyone doing more than writing an occasional letter".
+PC Magazine approved of the IBM PC version of Cut & Paste's $14.95 price and ease of use, but said that beyond the ability to cut and paste text "the list of what can't be done with this program is considerably longer".
+The magazine cited the greatest limitation being "the program exists in a vaccuum": the custom disk format for files prevents interoperability with other tools and MS-DOS in general.